 Here in the UK, we churlish peasants hate the landed aristocracy (and the nouveaux super-rich), not least for their hobbies of huntin’, shootin’ an’ fishin’.
 (The dropped end-consonant is an aristo affectation.)

 However, putting aside class hatred, maybe that’s what we’d all do if we had their time and money (although perhaps not in pursuit of the inedible fox, UK aristos’ favourite quarry).
 Maybe it’s intrinsically enjoyable.
 Maybe it goes back to hunting and gathering.

 Putting aside – also – our modern vegetarian sensibilities, maybe hunting and gathering was sociable and enjoyable.
 Then we invented farming, which was antisocial and boring.
 (Perhaps nomadic herding is an acceptable intermediate lifestyle.)

 After the Norman invasion of England in 1066, the victors stole all the land.
 They hunted in their forests.
 No one else could.
 (Perhaps poaching was semi-tolerated as a safety valve.
 Huntin’ an’ poachin’!)

-So in the future (having somehow survived the climate crisis), with aristos and the super-rich all exiled to the moon (for receiving stolen land and criminal damage to the environment), and with reformed money, a state income, most work automated, food produced hydroponically and the land commonised and rewilded, we can all enjoy a little recreational huntin’ and gatherin’.
+So in the future (having somehow survived the climate crisis), with aristos and the super-rich all exiled to the moon (for receiving stolen land and criminal damage to the environment), and with reformed money, a state income, most work automated, food produced hydroponically and the land commonised and rewilded, we can all enjoy some occasional recreational huntin’ an’ gatherin’.

-Then it’s back to the tribal eco-cave for an evening of eating, drinking, story-telling and singing around the fire.
-(Then autodrone back to our ecopods.)
+Then, at the end of the day, it’s back to the tribal eco-cave for an evening of eating, drinking, story-telling and singing around the fire.
+(Finally, drunk as skunks, it’s back by autodrone to our ecopods.)